serenity-rs/serenity/examples/README.md

     15 => Simple Dashboard: A simple dashboard to control and monitor the bot with `rillrate`.
-    16 => SQLite Database: How to run an embedded SQLite database alongside the bot using SQLx 17 => Message Components: How to structure and use buttons and select menus
+    16 => SQLite Database: How to run an embedded SQLite database alongside the bot using SQLx 17 => Message Components: How to structure and use buttons and select menus 18 => Webhook: How to construct and call a webhook
     ```

 2. Manually running: